-The Australian government will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.
+The Australian Government will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.

-These guidelines may be changed by the Department of Agriculture.
+These guidelines may be changed by the department.
 When this happens, the revised guidelines are published on GrantConnect and the Community Grants Hub websites.